adyork/intro-to-apis-taxamatch/_episodes/02-how-to-use.md

 # Command line

-You can use `curl` to make requests and get responses.
+You can use `curl` on command line to make requests and get responses.

 ~~~
 curl -X GET "http://marinespecies.org/rest/AphiaRecordsByMatchNames?scientificnames[]=Gadus%20morha&marine_only=true" -H "accept: */*"